-- 1. Experience: The assessment of experience has to take into account the nature, scale and complexity of the business and the responsibilities of the position concerned; - 2.
-Reputation: Reputation will be assessed regardless of the nature, scale and complexity of the business and/or role; - 3.
-Governance: When performing the assessment on the suitability, the overall functioning of the role within the corporate governance has to be assessed.
+- a) Experience and qualifications: taking into account the nature, scale and complexity of the business and the responsibilities of the position concerned. - b) Good reputation: assessing reputation regardless of the nature, scale and complexity of the business and/or role. - c) Governance and Independence: when performing the assessment on the suitability of the Individuals in Scope, the overall functioning of the role within the corporate governance has to be assessed.